amal029/AATS/README.md

 ## Performance: AATS vs. Julia SciML (Tsit5)
 We benchmarked AATS against Julia's `DifferentialEquations.jl` (SciML), the current state-of-the-art for solving DDEs.
-Both solvers were evaluated at a strict global/local error tolerance of `1e-10` over 5 seconds of simulation time.
+Solvers were evaluated at a strict global/local error tolerance of `1e-10` over 5 seconds of simulation time.

 ### Experiments run on Apple M3 Max, 36 GB, Sequoia 15.7.7 and g++ 16.0.1.